differential-games/differential-space/README.md

 - **Rotation speed**.
 Allow configuring how quickly stars move.
 - **More players**.
-Support up to 16 players
+Support up to 16 players.
 - **Changing the port**
-To help resolve 'map is empty' error for players who want to use a different port
+To help resolve 'map is empty' error for players who want to use a different port.
-- **Scoreboard**
-Show number of planets/ships each player has.

 ## Non-Goals
 This was a fun project to work on for my video series, but I'm not going to do much else on it.